 Made since at least the 1500s, a pastry jigger (aka pastry crimper, aka jagging wheel) is designed to put a decorative edge on pastries.
 The edge is usually “jiggedy” (or “jaggedy”, if you prefer), but can also be used to create square or circular marks.

 The difference between a pastry jigger and a pastry wheel is that a pastry jigger’s primary function is to leave markings, while the primary function of a pastry wheel (with a plain, straight edge) is to cut.

 That being said, most pastry jiggers made now are wheels with ridges in them, designed to put a decorative edge on pastry, while cutting it out at the same time, thus combining the functionality of the two devices.
 Thus, the term “pastry jigger” is often now confused / used interchangeably with “pastry wheel”.

-But there have been in the past Pastry Jiggers made that weren’t designed to cut pastry, just mark it.
+But there have been in the past pastry jiggers made that weren’t designed to cut pastry, but rather just to mark it — to “jig” the edge — without cutting it.

 Antique ones are now collectibles.